-Mixolydian Mode: Music Modes Series
+Mixolydian Mode: The Music Modes

 The Mixolydian mode is one of the seven main modes in Western music, and it has a unique and bluesy sound that sets it apart from other modes.
 It’s characterized by a specific pattern of whole and half-steps and is associated with dominant chords, giving it a laid-back and bluesy feel.